The WhatWorks® Award Program

 - Optimizing Talent Management

-The finalists will present their stories at IMPACT: The Business of Talent, the premier event for HR, talent and learning executives which takes place in Spring 2015.
+The finalists will present their stories at IMPACT: The Business of Talent, the premier event for HR, talent and learning executives which takes place April 28 - May 1, 2015 in Miami, Florida.
 The ultimate award recipient will be chosen by the audience.
-Finalist organizations, including the ultimate WhatWorks award recipient, and their innovative and unique programs were showcased in the June 2015 issue of Human Resource Executive magazine.
+Finalist organizations, including the ultimate WhatWorks Award recipient, and their innovative and unique programs were showcased in the June 2015 issue of Human Resource Executive magazine.

 WhatWorks Award Program finalists and the ultimate award recipient will also be featured in a follow-on report by Bersin by Deloitte profiling successful submissions, and will have opportunities to be featured in Bersin by Deloitte webinars and in case studies.